 All approved implant products have a zero day withdrawal.
 This means that the meat from the animal is safe for humans to eat at any time after the animal is treated.

 Some of the approved drugs are naturally produced throughout life in people and animals, such as estradiol (estrogen), progesterone, and testosterone.
 These natural hormones are necessary for normal development, growth, and reproduction.
 People are not at risk from eating food from animals treated with these drugs because the amount of additional hormone following drug treatment is very small compared with the amount of natural hormones that are normally found in the meat of untreated animals and that are naturally produced in the human body.

 Some of the approved drugs are synthetic versions of the natural hormones, such as trenbolone acetate and zeranol.
-Just like the natural hormone implants, before FDA approved these drugs, FDA required extensive toxicological testing in animals to determine safe levels in the animal products that we eat (edible tissue).
+Just like the natural hormone implants, before FDA approved these drugs, FDA required information and/or toxicological testing in laboratory animals to determine safe levels in the animal products that we eat (edible tissues).
 Furthermore, FDA required that the manufacturers demonstrate that the amount of hormone left in each edible tissue after treatment is below the appropriate safe level.
-As described above, a safe level is a level which would be expected to have no effect in humans.
+As described above, a safe level is a level which would be expected to have no harmful effect in humans.

 No steroid hormones are approved for growth purposes in dairy cattle, veal calves, pigs, or poultry.
 All of the steroid hormone growth-promoting drugs are available for over-the-counter purchase in the U.S. and are generally given by the livestock producer at specific stages of the animals’ growth.